 Against this background, Ferraris advances an innovative approach to social ontology that starts out from the recognition of the important role played by documents in social objects of many sorts, such as money, marriages, divorces, joint custody arrangements, years in prison, tax codes, the Nuremberg Trial, the Swedish Academy of Sciences, economic crises, research projects, lectures and scientific degrees.
-These are objects which determine the affordances in our environment, today, no less than do stones, trees and coconuts, and they are of greater significance not least because a good part of our happiness or unhappiness depends on them.
+These are objects that determine the affordances in our environment, today, no less than do stones, trees and coconuts, and they are of greater significance not least because a good part of our happiness or unhappiness depends on them.
 Of course we do not always pay attention to them (certainly not when advancing philosophical theories of the Lebenswelt), and even more rarely do we ask what, for example, computer programs or national constitutions are made of, or what it is which sustains them in being over time.
 We take them seriously only when they do not work – when the program does not run on the computer, for example, or when provisions in the constitution are suspended through a declaration of martial law, or when we lose our passport or credit card – and we set to searching, paying, phoning, writing e-mails and queuing in all sorts of offices.

 Rather than view documents as creating a new layer, or layers, of social reality, thereby adding something new and perhaps in multiple ways sui generis, Ferraris proposes a much more radical theory – of documentality – which seeks to use our understanding of the special role of paper and digital documents as a key to understanding all of social reality, including the social reality characteristic of pre-documentary face-to-face societies.
 His theory thus implies the need to identify, and to formulate definitions of, the properties that, in the different types of cases, constitute the necessary and sufficient conditions for something’s being a social object, addressing questions such as: What is a document?
 In what sorts of ways (using what sorts of technologies) are documents disseminated in a society that is sustained through acts of recording?
-And most importantly: How are we to understand the pragmatics which underwrites the normativity (including juridical normativity) which obtains in the world of exploding documentality.
+And most importantly: How are we to understand the pragmatics that underwrites the normativity (including juridical normativity) that obtains in the world of exploding documentality.

 We can accordingly formulate: